-Playgroups or Pre-schools (childcare on non-domestic premises)
+Playgroups or Pre-schools

 Pre-school playgroups provide care and early education for children aged between two and five years old.
 They usually offer part-time sessions during school term time only.
 Some playgroups may offer lunch clubs and early morning or evening care as well.

-Out of school Clubs (also known as before and after school clubs)
+Out of School Clubs (also known as Before and After school clubs)

 Out of school clubs aim to provide a safe, fun and stimulating environment for children before and after school.
 They usually provide care for children between 4-11years at the beginning or end of the school day.
 They often run from school premises, but some day nurseries may also offer this type of care.
 Some out of school clubs may also offer a service during school holidays.